 Siem Reap is the gateway to the Angkor Wat temples.
 It is the capital city of Siem Reap Province in Cambodia.
 The city has plenty of hotels, resorts, and restaurants as it is a popular tourist destination in Cambodia.
 Siem Reap in Cambodia is definitely one of my favourite cities.
 As part of my yearly travel during my birthday, I had visited Cambodia with my mother.
 We had explored the two cities, Phnom Pehn and Siem Reap (mainly).

-I suggest spending 3 to 4 days in Siem Reap to cover most of the touristy places.
+I suggest spending at least 4 days in Siem Reap to cover most of the touristy places.
+For a detailed itinerary on what can be done for 5 days in Siem Reap, refer Best 5 days itinerary.

 PIN for later reference